NCAR/SWM_documentation/docs/quick_start.md

 export SWM_ROOT=REPLACE_WITH_PATH_TO_SWM_REPO
 ```

-> Some of the provided build/run scripts in the SWM repository also use the `SWM_ROOT` variable.
+> Some of the provided build/run scripts in the SWM repository also use the `SWM_ROOT` environment variable.

 ## Step 2: Generate the Build Directory
 CMake is the recommend way to build the various versions of the SWM mini-app.
 The following command generates a build that uses all default options.